-This content is for educational purposes only and does not constitute financial advice.
-The information in this document has been taken from sources stated and is believed to be reliable and accurate, but this is not guaranteed.
-Individuals therefore must not rely on this information to make any financial decision.
-Before making any decision, we recommend that you consult a financial professional as the products outlined do not consider financial situation or individual needs.
+The document references information from sources believed to be reliable and accurate, but without further investigation, cannot be warranted.

+The information contained in this document does not constitute financial advice.
+Individuals must not rely on this information to make any investment decision.
+Before making any decision, we recommend you consult a financial planner or an accountant as it does not consider an investor's particular investment objectives, financial situation or individual needs.